leopiccionia/numista-sdk/docs/interfaces/TypeSide.md

 • `Optional` **description**: `string`

-Description of the side of the coin
+Description of the side of the type

 ___